Hard Drive Debug, hard drive Diagnostics and hard drive repair

 Check your power supply.

-Try it in a hard drive docking station (see picture above).
+in a hard drive docking station (see picture above).

 If it is OK, the only thing you can do is call us and let us fix it.